-The Marquesas are as wild and untamed as the horses roaming freely through their rugged terrain.
+The Best of the Marquesas Islands – Imagine seeing rays of sunshine filter through the clouds over sharp mountain peaks, creating a scene you’ve only experienced in a photo or painting.
+Luscious islands emerge from the Pacific Ocean, a land of history and legends, each one more fascinating and unforgettable than the last.
+Welcome to the magnificent Marquesas Islands.
+The Marquesas are an archipelago located 932 miles northeast of Tahiti and spread out over 12 islands, of which only six are inhabited.
 Unlike the other islands in French Polynesia, there are no lagoons or protected coral reefs surrounding these landscapes.
 Instead, steep volcanic mountains plunge straight into the pounding Pacific Ocean, while jagged ridges lay interspersed between deep valleys and thriving jungles.
 The Marquesas Archipelago is one of the most remote island groups in the world.
 These distant volcanic islands are located farther away from a continental landmass than any other island in existence.
 They are so isolated they even have their own time zone.
-Flight time to get here from Tahiti is approximately 3.5 hours.

 Marquesas Islands Weather – When to Visit